 Massachusetts employers can now file their Work Opportunity Tax Credit (WOTC) requests on-line at https://wotc.detma.org.
 The WOTC is a Federal tax credit available to employers for hiring individuals from certain target groups who have consistently faced significant barriers to employment.
 Request an account and be on your way to potential Federal tax credits.

-Please be aware that the WOTC program is currently in a “re-authorization lapse”.
+Please be aware that the WOTC program is sometimes in a “re-authorization lapse”.
 For further information and guidance please review the latest updates on the Department of Labor’s WOTC website: http://doleta.gov/business/incentives/opptax/whatsnew.cfm

 Tax Credit For Hiring Program

 The Work Opportunity Tax Credit (WOTC) is a Federal tax credit incentive that employers may receive for hiring individuals from certain target groups who have consistently faced significant barriers to employment.
 The main objective of this program is to enable the targeted employees to gradually move from economic dependency into self-sufficiency as they earn a steady income and become contributing taxpayers, while participating employers are compensated by being able to reduce their federal income tax liability.

 Employers make the hiring decision, and there is no limit to the number of new hires who can qualify the employer for the tax savings, but individuals must be identified as members of one of these targeted groups before a job offer is made.
 For a list of the targeted groups, go to www.doleta.gov/business/incentives/opptax/eligible.cfm.